| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 Koenker, R. (2005).
 Quantile Regression.
 Cambridge University Press.

-The Engel food expenditure data from the R package quantreg
+Engel's food expenditure data from the R package 'quantreg'.

 Koenker, R. (2005).
 Quantile Regression.
 Cambridge University Press.